benjholla/VoicemailVictim/README.md

 ## 1) Register

-Please [sign up](https://www.twilio.com/try-twilio) for a free Twilio account.
+First, you should [sign up](https://www.twilio.com/try-twilio) for a free Twilio account.
 In Twilio you will need to purchase a local or toll-free number.
 A local number is more realistic, but toll-free lets you absorb any telephone charges a caller would normally pay by charging you a little extra per call.

 You should also [sign up](https://signup.heroku.com/) for a free Heroku account.